Can I make a claim for flight delay compensation?

 You’re entitled to make a claim for flight delay compensation if you arrive at your final destination three or more hours after the scheduled time.

-However, the delay must have been the airlines responsibility and no compensation will be available if the delay was due to bad weather or a strike.
+However, the delay must have been the airlines responsibility, and no flight delay compensation will be available if the delay was due to bad weather or a strike.
 How much flight delay compensation can I claim?

 The amounts of flight delay compensation available are fixed by EU law.
-How much you might be owed depends on the following factors:
+How much you might receive from your flight delay refund depends on the following factors:

 - The distance of the flight